cs123tas/projects/brush/README.md

 Your program will also be able to save the images that you have edited.
-To get a general sense of what the program you’ll write looks like, see/course/cs1230/bin/cs1230_demo.
+To get a general sense of what the program you’ll write looks like, see `/course/cs1230/bin/cs1230_demo`.
 You can take a look at the video here to get an idea of how your program should look and behave as well.
 Your program may not implement all the features shown in the demo; you get to choose how much you want to do for